 If you are using exfoliating acids, don’t use them more than two to three times per week.
 This will help to prevent speeding up the skin cycle.

-Although skin purging can be frustrating, there is a light at the end of the tunnel.
+Although skin purging can be frustrating, don’t stop using the product.
+There is a light at the end of the tunnel.
 Once the purge has passed, you should find that your skin will feel and look a lot better.

 As long as you understand your skin type and ensure you are looking after your skin, it will only be a matter of time until it improves.